The Uni Knot Explained

 • A hook or lure

-• Optional: A pair of scissors or nail clippers
+• Optional: Scissors or nail clippers for trimming

 Steps for Tying a Uni Knot

-Start by threading the end of the fishing line through the eye of your hook or the ring of your lure.
-Pull through about six to eight inches of line.
-This gives you enough slack to work with.
+Start by running your line through the eye of your hook or lure.
+Pull through about six to eight inches — enough to work with comfortably.
+I’ve seen people try to tie this with three inches of tag end and it never works out well.

 Trimming the Excess